someshsisodia03/navigationBar/README.md

 # navigationBar
-I made navigation panel without the use of Javascript (using HTML and CSS only )
+I made sliding navigation panel without the use of Javascript (using HTML and CSS only )